WithSecureLabs/TheExtendables/README.md

 [#]===============[#]
 (No main commands take arguments)

-/recon        - Perform reconaissance on installed extensions [OPTIONAL     - /verbose]
+/recon        - Perform reconnaissance on installed extensions [OPTIONAL     - /verbose]

 /install      - Force installs an extension.
-REQUIRES ADMIN, chrome or edge only.
+REQUIRES ADMIN, Chrome or Edge only.
 [REQUIRED     - /extensionID]
 [OPTIONAL     - /browser, /allUsers, /verbose]

 /lnkTarget    - Retrieves the path and arguments of a supplied shortcut file [REQUIRED     - /lnkPath]

-/lnkBackdoor  - Backdoors a shortcut to a browser, chrome or edge only.
+/lnkBackdoor  - Backdoors a shortcut to a browser, Chrome or Edge only.
 [REQUIRED     - /lnkPath, /extensionPath]
 [OPTIONAL     - /browser]
 Taskbar shortcuts are stored within - %APPDATA%\\Microsoft\\Internet Explorer\\Quick Launch\\User Pinned\\TaskBar